-- 8.53 The Original Revolving Facility Agreement has been amended and restated on three occasions since its execution. - 8.54 On 18 August 2017, 1 February 2019 and 10 August 2020 the Original Revolving Facility Agreement was amended and restated (the amended and restated Original Revolving Facility Agreement now referred to as the Facility Agreement).
-The Lenders under the Facility Agreement are the Royal Bank of Scotland International Limited, RBC, Barclays Bank Plc, and Banco Santander S.A., London Branch. - 8.55 Pursuant to the Facility Agreement, a revolving credit facility in an aggregate amount not exceeding £400 million (the "Facility") was made available to the Company.

-- 8.56 From the effective date of the third amended and restated agreement, namely 10 August 2020 (the "Effective Date"), the Facility has a maximum tenor of 35 months from the effective date of the second amended and restated agreement (i.e. to 1 February 2022) and a margin of 175 basis points. - 8.57 Pursuant to the Facility Agreement, the proceeds of utilisations under the Facility are permitted to be applied towards: - (a) payment by the Holdco to the relevant vendor of the purchase price for the shares and/ or assets in respect of an acquisition of a UK wind farm; - (b) any related acquisition costs incurred by the Holdco; - (c) repayment and cancellation of existing financial indebtedness of the Holdco; and - (d) the working capital requirements of the Group (but not, for the avoidance of doubt, any distributions by the Company to its shareholders) up to £5,000,000 in aggregate.
+- 8.54 The Original Revolving Facility Agreement has been amended and restated on four occasions since its execution. - 8.55 On 18 August 2017, 1 February 2019, 10 August 2020, and 29 October 2021 the Original Revolving Facility Agreement was amended and restated (the amended and restated Original Revolving Facility Agreement now referred to as the Facility Agreement).
+The Lenders under the Facility Agreement are the Royal Bank of Scotland International Limited, RBC, Royal Bank of Canada, Barclays Bank Plc, and Banco Santander S.A., London Branch. - 8.56 Pursuant to the Facility Agreement, a revolving credit facility in an aggregate amount not exceeding £600 million (the "Facility") was made available to the Company. - 8.57 From the effective date of the fourth amended and restated agreement, namely 29 October 2021 (the "Effective Date"), the Facility has an availability period of three years from the Effective Date and a margin of 175 basis points. - 8.58 Pursuant to the Facility Agreement, the proceeds of utilisations under the Facility are permitted to be applied towards: - (a) payment by the Holdco to the relevant vendor of the purchase price for the shares and/ or assets in respect of an acquisition of a UK wind farm; - (b) any related acquisition costs incurred by the Holdco; - (c) repayment and cancellation of existing financial indebtedness of the Holdco; and - (d) the working capital requirements of the Group (but not, for the avoidance of doubt, any distributions by the Company to its shareholders) up to £5,000,000 in aggregate.